Questions and Answers:These Q's and A's apply only to NIH facilities unless otherwise indicated.Thermometers or Sphygmomanometers

 Alternative, non-mercury thermometers are found in the NIH Supply Catalog.

-Are there accuracy standards for non-mercury thermometers?
+top of page Are there accuracy standards for non-mercury thermometers?

 Yes.
 Mercury thermometers and alternative non-mercury liquid-in-glass thermometers used in laboratories should be calibrated using an approved method such those issued by the American Society for Testing and Materials (ASTM) or the International Standards Organization (ISO), and traceable to the National Institute of Standards and Technology (NIST) or other recognized standard setting organization.
 The reference cited below provides guidance on how to choose, use, calibrate and maintain calibration and traceability records for both glass standard thermometers and working liquid-in-glass thermometers and a listing of applicable ASTM, ISO and NIST publications.